Level statistics of real eigenvalues in non-Hermitian systems: Analyses of small random matrices

-The number $m$ of the real degrees of freedom and the number $n$ of the imaginary degrees of freedom for the small random matrices in each symmetry class are summarized in Table~II.
-The probability of the real eigenvalues is finite for ${\cal H}^{(s)}$ in classes AI, A + $\eta$, AI + $\eta_+$, AI + $\eta_-$, and AII + $\eta_+$ because of $m \ne 0$; on the other hand, it is zero for ${\cal H}^{(s)}$ in classes AII and AII + $\eta_-$ because of $m=0$.
+The number $m$ of the real degrees of freedom and the number $n$ of the imaginary degrees of freedom for the small random matrices in each symmetry class are summarized in Table~\ref{mn}.
+The probability of real eigenvalues is finite for ${\cal H}^{(s)}$ in classes AI, A + $\eta$, AI + $\eta_+$, AI + $\eta_-$, and AII + $\eta_+$ because of $m \ne 0$; on the other hand, the probability of real eigenvalues is zero for ${\cal H}^{(s)}$ in classes AII and AII + $\eta_-$ because of $m=0$.